BetterThanTomorrow/calva/docs/site/output.md

 ## Load Current Namespace

 When navigating namespaces it is easy to [forget to first require them](https://clojure.org/guides/repl/navigating_namespaces#_how_things_can_go_wrong) and that can be a bit tricky to fix.
-To help with this Calva's command **Load Current File** also works in the output window, but then acts like **Load Current Namespace**.
+To help with this Calva's command **Load/Evaluate Current File and its Requires/Dependencies** also works in the output window, but then acts like **Load Current Namespace**.

 Consider you have two files, `pez/xxx.clj` and `pez/yyy.clj`, where `pez.yyy` requires `pez.xxx`.